teamextension/updatedep/README.md

 ###
 ### 7. Why am I seeing this "Error: Unable to access jarfile ~\updatedep.jar"?
 ####
-This occurs if when the UPDATEDEP_HOME path variable was not set, or the jar file is not present in the current working directory.
-The value of the path variable should contain the path of the jar file path and for the exclude.txt, blacklist.txt and whitelist.txt.
+This occurs if when the location of the updatedep.jar path variable was not set, or the jar file is not present in the current working directory.
+The value of the path variable should contain the path of the jar file path.
 ###
 ### 8. What should I do if I encounter errors like this?
 ####